-Upon receipt of your deposit (or full payment if applicable), we will send you a confirmation email.
-If you do not receive email confirmation within two working days of paying your deposit, please contact us.
+Upon receipt of your booking payment (in full or with a deposit payment), we will send you a confirmation email.
+If you do not receive email confirmation within two working days of booking, please contact us.

 When you receive the confirmation email, please check the details carefully and inform us immediately if anything is incorrect.
 We strongly recommend that you make no travel arrangements until your booking has been confirmed.

 If you have purchased a Bamboo voucher, the following conditions apply to the purchase and redemption of this: